Recovery is a choose-your-own adventure novel, and my choices may not look like yours (or anyone else’s).

 6. Different support groups work for different people.

-I love AA.
-I consider myself an alcoholic, and even though I also used drugs and was an addict (or someone with severe substance use disorder, in medical community lingo) I go to Alcoholics Anonymous meetings regularly and feel at home in them (I’d love to change the anonymous part, but hey – I still go!).
-I chose AA because they had the most meetings near me.
-People in those meetings seemed to be happy and sober long term.
-I tried getting sober without a support group or sober social when I was younger, but I ended up miserable and lonely.
+This may be a controversial statement to some, but I love AA.
+I consider myself an alcoholic, and even though I also used drugs and was an addict (or someone with severe substance use disorder, as my doctor calls it), I go to Alcoholics Anonymous meetings regularly and feel at home in them.
+I’d love to change the anonymous part, but hey—I still go!
+I chose AA because they were the 12-step program with the most meetings near me.
+People in those meetings seemed to be happy and sober long-term.
+I tried getting sober without a support group or sober social community when I was younger, but I ended up miserable and lonely.

 But that was my journey, and it doesn’t have to be yours.
-If you’re looking for a different type of support group to suit your needs, you’re living in the perfect time to find it, or make it if it doesn’t exist yet.
+If you’re looking for a different type of support group to suit your needs, you’re living in the perfect time to find it—or to make it, if it doesn’t exist yet.

 What if you want support that you aren’t getting?
-Nothing is a more powerful act of self-care than creating the recovery community you need.
-If you’re looking for connection with certain people in your area, chances are there others out there are seeking the exact same thing.
-Use meetup.com or start a new 12-step meeting in the fellowship of your choice.
+There is no more powerful act of self-care than creating the recovery community you need.
+If you’re looking for connection with certain people in your area, chances are there are others out there seeking the exact same thing.
+Use meetup.com or start a new meeting in the fellowship of your choice.
 Be the recovery you want, for yourself and for others.